-Covid 19 coronavirus: Matamata cluster linked to social event
+Covid 19 coronavirus: Matamata cluster linked to St Patrick's Day

 • Group travel to US, Wellington - 15 confirmed cases, 2 probable

-• Rest home, Hamilton- 11 confirmed cases
+• Rest home, Hamilton - 11 confirmed cases

 • Workplace, Christchurch - 8 confirmed cases, 1 probable